 This video from Wired is a quick five-minute breakdown of how the Tesla Model S is made.
 It’s number one on this list and for good reason — watching robots build machines is just incredible.

-Videos can be an excellent way to inspire students to pursue an interest in engineering.
-Real world STEM lessons can be fun, interesting, and educational.
+STEM videos for the classroom can be an excellent way to inspire students to pursue an interest in engineering.
+Real-world STEM lessons can be fun, interesting, and educational.
 For some, engineering will just be a passing interest.
 For others, however, those few minutes spent learning how to make watches or a Tesla car could very well inspire a lifetime of discovery.